qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

     Coordinate System, Processing will warn you and suggest to reproject the layer to a metric Coordinate System.

-* By default Processing creates temporary layers and adds them to the :guilabel:`Layer` Panel.
-You can easily append the result to the GeoPackage database by clicking on the |browseButton| button.
-Name the new layer :guilabel:`roads_buffer_50m`;
+* By default Processing creates temporary layers and adds them to the :guilabel:`Layers` panel.
+You can easily append the result to the GeoPackage database by clicking on the |browseButton| button adn choose :guilabel:`Save to GeoPackage...`.
+Name the new layer :guilabel:`roads_buffer_50m` and save it in the :file:`vector_analysis.gpkg` file;

   .. image:: img/buffer_saving.png
      :align: center